 - Visual stability (does stuff move around on the screen while loading?)

 To measure these essential aspects of user experience, Google chose three corresponding metrics — aka the Core Web Vitals:

 - LCP, Largest Contentful Paint: This measures how long it takes for the largest piece of content to appear on the screen.
 This could be an image or a block of text.
 A good grade gives users the feeling that the site loads fast.
 A slow site can lead to frustration.

 - CLS, or Cumulative Layout Shift: This measures the visual stability of your site.
-In other words, does stuff move around on screen while it is loading — and how often does that happen?
+In other words, does stuff move around on the screen while it is loading — and how often does that happen?
 Nothing more frustrating than trying to click a button when a slow-loading ad appears in that spot.

 Different tools use different metrics

 But what do all these numbers mean?
 What do you have to look for on your site?
 And when is your site fast enough?
 When do I have a good grade?
-There are a million questions you could ask about this metrics.
+There are a million questions you could ask about these metrics.
 And while Google is trying to close the gap between understanding and improving, this continues to be a complex topic.
-Measuring site speed and user experience is hard — there are so many things to factor in.
+Measuring site speed and user experience are hard — there are so many things to factor in.